We have a digital and mobile-first mindset: Sudesh Puthran, CTO, CreditAccess Grameen Limited - Express Computer

 Sudesh, you have been part of big financial services organizations.
 How different is the role of technology in a micro-finance institution such as CreditAccess Grameen Limited?

 Micro-finance institutions like us deal with a large number of rural people.
 Hence, the technology has to be extremely easy to use and scale.
-The scale is also at a different level, as we do collections every week and process more than 60,000 to 70,000 applications a day.
-We have a digital and mobile-first mindset and all our zone officers are equipped with a mobile device.
-Most of our collection officers are not digitally literate, and hence, the systems have to be designed accordingly, as our collection is done almost 3-4 times a day.
+The scale is also at a different level, as we do collections every week and process more than 60,000 to 70,000 loan applications a day.
+We have a digital and mobile-first mindset and all our loan officers are equipped with a TAB device.
+Most of our collection officers are not digitally literate, and hence, the systems have to be designed accordingly, as our collection volumes are almost 3-4 times that of loan applications.
+Overall we process approx. 1.2 million transaction a day on our Core Banking system.
 We also have to design our systems to be operated in an offline mode, as connectivity in many rural areas is negligible.
 Technology plays a vital role in all our operations, and hence, is not an option, but part of our DNA.

 What are some of the customer-focused initiatives undertaken by CreditAccess Grameen Limited?

-We have also introduced RPA for NEFT file validations, which has helped in improving productivity.
-Due to the digital customer on-boarding process, we have processed more than 1.1 million applications with more than 5.8 lakh new customers activated digitally.
+We have also introduced RPA for NEFT disbursements/reconciliations and many activities in business operations, which has helped in improving overall productivity and TAT.
+Due to the digital customer on-boarding process, we have a capability to process more than 2.3 million applications a month with more than 1.2 million new customers activated digitally.
 Our GrameenPay App has been piloted at 76 branches, recording 17,021 successful transactions with 60% success rate, amounting to cash withdrawal of Rs.
 7.16 Cr.

 We have also created a centralised help desk which has led to 99.9% resolution rate, with 93% cases resolved within 7 days and over 80% cases resolved within 3 days.
 Additionally, streamlining and automation of customer onboarding process at RPCs (Regional processing centres) have led to 10- 15% reduction in push-back cases and 18% increase in average documents processed per employee.